GreenCom-Networks/kafka-workshop-sophiaconf/java/README.md

 In order to use `docker`, you first need to run `mvn clean package` and then `docker built -t sophiaconf-python .` which will copy the jar at the desired path.

 ## Usage
+If you want to run it locally, without docker, you need to change the `certs` file directory to an absolute path matching with your installation in the following source file: `src/main/java/com/greencomnetworks/training/kafka/Configuration.java`.